vegapnk/RJW-Genes/KNOWN_BUGS.md

 There also is a known mod-conflict with `rjw Animations patch` (See #18), so make sure you use up-to-date versions of everything.

+## Seduce aborts on sex-start!

+Error: You have a succubus using seduce on a hostile pawn, they start sex but immediately abort.

+Things to Consider:

+1. Is your Succubus drafted?
+If not, they might have a flight-mode set and are scared of the enemy.

 ## Random Vaginas for Goblins

 Error: Pawns have different genitalia than expected, e.g. if the "no vagina" gene is specified there are pawns with vaginas AND a penis.